 Although he was a tenured professor, he was driven to entrepreneurship.
 He had a feverish desire to build a successful business – and he did!
-In 2015 he was able to quit his job and move to Florida, due to the fact that he built successful companies in 8 major US cities.
-He is also an active real estate investor and holds rental properties.
+In 2015 he was able to quit his job and move to Florida, due to the fact that he built successful companies in 9 major US cities.

 At 12 years old, Snaric worked “off the books” for his best friend’s uncle who owned a janitorial company.
 Although he made less than minimum wage cleaning toilets and mopping floors, he loved working and earning money.
 Even at a young age, he had an industrious nature, as well as a strong penchant for entrepreneurism.